rodina77/rodina77/README.md

 ### Hi there 👋

-- 🔭 I’m currently student at faculty of computers and artificial intelligence
+- 🔭 I’m currently graduated from faculty of computers and artificial intelligence
-- 🌱 now i'm learning more about react js , i have learned html , css , js , bootstrap and jquery
+- 🌱 now i'm learning more about react js , i have learned html , css , js , bootstrap and jquery , animations
 - i'm interested in AI medical field , websites programming

 to reach me